Only for fact-hunters!

 Credit: Mike Cox

-The Bard of Avon wasn’t just a playwright, he was also a wordsmith extraordinaire!
-Shakespeare invented or popularized over 1,700 words and phrases, including "blushing," "undress," and "torture."
+The Bard of Avon wasn’t just a playwright—he was a wordsmith extraordinaire!
+Shakespeare invented or popularized over 1,700 words and phrases, including blushing, undress, and torture.

 His knack for creativity enriched English, making it more expressive and colorful.
-Imagine reading Shakespeare without these now-common words—it’d be like watching a movie with the sound off!
-His influence proves that one person can leave a lasting mark on communication.
+Imagine reading Shakespeare without these now-common words—it would be like watching a movie with the sound off!
+His influence proves that one person can leave a lasting mark on language.

 No rules, just English